 Click Here to read the poem “The Good Morrow” instead of analysis.

-Stanza-I Analysis of “The Good Morrow”:
+Stanza 1 Analysis of “The Good Morrow”:

 John Donne in this poem is not only a poet but also a lover.
-As a lover, he expresses his gratitude towards the life, which he currently is spending.
+As a lover, he expresses his gratitude towards the life, he currently is spending.
 He along with his beloved laments his previous life.
 Before falling in love, they were leading a tasteless life.
-They were unaware about the beauty of life, which is only possible if they have the power of love in their hands.
-Past days of their lives were rustic and childish.
+They were unaware of the beauty of life, which is only possible if they have the power of love in their hands.
+The past days of their lives were rustic and childish.
 Donne then quotes the incident of “seaven sleepers [of] den?”.
 It is an incident from the myth but is also mentioned in the Bible that seven persons took shelter in a cave.
 They slept there for more than two hundred years but when they woke up, they did not realize the duration of their sleep.
 Thus, they could not understand what happened to them.

-Stanza-II Analysis of “The Good Morrow”:
+Stanza 2 Analysis of “The Good Morrow”:

-Contrast between Two Worlds:
+The contrast between Two Worlds:

-Stanza-III Analysis of “The Good Morrow”:
+Stanza 3 Analysis of “The Good Morrow”:

 “the lovers, who speaks the poem, gives no hint of being involved in an ironical situation, or of entertaining any complexity of attitudes.
-He dismissed the geographical world and affirms the world of love.”
+He dismissed the geographical world and affirms the world of love.”Leonard Unger

-Analysis of imagery in “The Good Morrow”:
+Imagery analysis in “The Good Morrow”: